 And a bonus potential money-making option with this business idea is to create a YouTube channel filming your step-by-step processes.
 You can build your audience and once you hit enough subscribers, monetise your videos to make passive ad revenue.

 3. Meal & Grocery planners

-If you’re part of any mums groups or Facebook groups with other mothers, meal planning is something that is a constant drainer.
-Planning food that is easy to prepare, sticks to a budget and your kids will actually eat, can feel like mission impossible.
-And even when you nail it one week, you have to do it all over again the next.
+If you’re part of any stay-at-home mum groups or Facebook groups with other mothers, meal planning is something that is a constant drainer.
+Planning food that is easy to prepare, is within a specific budget and your kids will actually eat, can feel like mission impossible.
+Even if you nail it one week, you have to do it all over again the next… it’s neverending!

 Plus when you add meal planning and grocery shopping to the school lunches, laundry, housework, dog walking, homework and well, everything – it begins to feel like a mountain too far.

 If you’ve worked out a good system for meal planning and then grocery shopping – why not turn your method into some downloadable products or a simple online program.

 You can use tools like Canva to make your documents look schmick and sell simply using social media in the beginning, if you want to avoid setting up a website.